SDSS2020/SDSS-templates/README.md

- This repository provides basic templates for the 2-page SDSS 2020 contributed paper submission. and some submission guidelines.
+ This repository provides basic templates for the 2-page SDSS 2020 contributed paper submission with some submission guidelines.
 The templates are available in LaTex and Microsoft word.
 The online submission system will require a short abstract which will be used for the online program.
 You will be able to attach a 2-page pdf created using one of the templates.